Cloufield/GWASTutorial/06_Association_tests/README.md

 - P value or -log10(P)

-Steps to create mahattan plot:
+!!! tips "Steps to create Q-Q plot"

     Suppose we have `n` variants in our sumstats,

     1. convert the `n` P value to -log10(P).
     2. sort the -log10(P) values in asending order.
     3. get `n` numbers from `(0,1)` with equal intervals.
     4. convert the `n` numbers to -log10(P) and sort in asending order.
     4. create scatter plot using the sorted -log10(P) of sumstats as Y and sorted -log10(P) we generated as X.

 !!! note
     The expected distribution of P value is an Uniform distribution from 0 to 1.